Transaxle

-A transaxle is a single mechanical device which combines the functions of an automobile's transmission, axle, and differential into one integrated assembly.
+A transaxle is single mechanical device which combines the functions of an automobile's transmission, axle, and differential into one integrated assembly.
 It can be produced in both manual and automatic versions.

 Engine and drive at the same end

 Transaxles are nearly universal in all automobile configurations that have the engine placed at the same end of the car as the driven wheels: the front-engine/front-wheel-drive; rear-engine/rear-wheel-drive; and mid-engine/rear-wheel-drive arrangements.

 Many mid- and rear-engined vehicles use a transverse engine and transaxle, similar to a front-wheel-drive unit.
 Others use a longitudinal engine and transaxle like Ferrari's 1989 Mondial t which used a "T" arrangement with a longitudinal engine connected to a transverse transaxle.
 Front-wheel-drive versions of modern Audis, from the A4 upwards, along with their related marques from the Volkswagen Group (which share the same automobile layout) also use a similar layout, but with the transaxle also mounted longitudinally.

 The front-wheel-drive Renault 16 had a longitudinal engine and transaxle, with the engine behind the transaxle.
 The transaxle case was designed to allow the final-drive ring gear to be on either side of the pinion; this allowed the engine-transaxle assembly to be used in the rear-wheel-drive Lotus Europa, which had the engine in front of the transaxle (i.e., mid-engined).